Immune globulin subcutaneous (By injection)

 Immune Globulin (i-MUNE GLOB-ue-lin)

 Treats problems with your immune system.
-Helps prevent infections or makes the infection less severe.
-Increases the amount of immune globulin in people who do not have enough in their bodies.
+Helps prevent infection or make infection less severe.

 When This Medicine Should Not Be Used